Fusion and Screening

 The fusion process involves fusing spleen or lymph node cells with a myeloma fusion partner cell line.
 The Antibody Hybridoma Core utilizes the fusion partner cell line FOX-NY, a nonimmunoglobulin-secreting myeloma cell line that is hypoxanthine-aminopterin-thymidine (HAT) sensitive.

 If the mice are immunized by the core, no further action is needed by the investigator prior to fusion.
 However, mice that are not immunized by the core are required to be certified as "mouse virus-free" prior to fusion.
 For more information on obtaining this certification, contact the core.
-Mayo investigators may also visit the Antibody Hybridoma Core intranet site (must be logged in to the Mayo network).

 Investigators who need rat or rabbit fusions performed must provide spleens or lymph nodes to the core on the day of the fusion, as the core only immunizes and houses mice.